 First diagnosed with depression, I started taking meds about six months before I received my bipolar diagnosis.
 I need the chemical help to stay balanced, so medication has been part of my daily routine every day since.

 Meds can stop working

 The third painful fact about bipolar is that medications can stop working.
-A medication that kept you stable for years can suddenly stop being effective.
+A medication that kept you stable for years can suddenly stop being effective or cause insomnia.
 This is frustrating and scary.
 But it’s important to remember that there are other options.
 Don’t give up hope.

 From the people I know, this seems to be a unique characteristic of bipolar disorder.
 If you have a strong support team, they will help you manage through this challenge should it happen to you.